rfc-st/humble/docs/index.md

 - Can check for compliance with the OWASP <a href="https://owasp.org/www-project-secure-headers/#div-bestpractices" target="_blank">Secure Headers Project</a> Best Practices.
 - Can exclude specific HTTP response headers from the analysis.
 - Can analyze raw response files: text files with HTTP response headers and values.
-- Can export each analysis to CSV, CSS3 & HTML5, JSON, PDF 1.4, TXT, XLSX (Excel 2007 onwards) and XML; and in a filename and path of your choice.
+- Can export each analysis to CSV, CSS3 & HTML5, JSON, PDF, TXT, XLSX (Excel 2007 onwards) and XML; and in a filename and path of your choice.
 - Can check for outdated SSL/TLS protocols and vulnerabilities: requires <a href="https://testssl.sh/" target="_blank">testssl.sh</a>.
 - Can provide brief and detailed analysis along with HTTP response headers.
 - Can use proxies for the analysis.